-1.1.2- How to Obtain Service
+1.1.2 HOW TO OBTAIN SERVICE

 When the generator requires servicing or repairs, contact a Dealer for assistance.
 Service technicians are factory-trained and are capable of handling all service needs.
-For assistance locating a dealer, call our dealer locater at 800-333-1322 or visit us at www.generac.com/dealer-locator.
+For assistance locating a dealer, call 1-888-436-3722.